HisDaoMaterials/quarbitrage/README.md

 Awaiting Version 1.0 completion

 ## License
-Tsuro is available under the MIT license.
+Quarbitrage is available under the MIT license.
 See the LICENSE file for more info.
 ## Disclaimer

 This library is for educational and research purposes only.
 It does not constitute financial advice.